shaddih1/BookExtracting/README.md

 Tested on MacOs and Linux

-Coded with <3 for you, by Shady H & Ulrich
+Coded with <3 for you, by Shady H

 ## How to install
 Open the terminal and type following commands.